 Movement III is the sweet song “Here Take This Lovely Flower”:

-Again, a choir puts the words to the music for us:
+Again, a choir puts the words to the music for us (also in an arrangement by Ticheli):

 The final movement is based on perhaps the most famous of all the Shaker songs, “Simple Gifts”: